 An Overview of the Supercharger Network

-Each supercharger has a 480-volt DC supply, and it currently supplies electric power to a Tesla at a rate of 120 kW (via DC, into the 400-volt battery pack).
+The vast majority of the supercharger network is made up of ‘V2’ superchargers, whereby each supercharger has a 480-volt DC supply, and they supply electric power to a Tesla at a rate of 120 kW (via DC, into the 400-volt battery pack).

 It can do this because each supercharger can charge two cars, so it distributes their 135 kWh supply to both, ‘juggling’ the power accordingly to distribute the power up to a maximum of 120 kW per car.
 Charging times can be 40 minutes from a ‘flat’ battery to 80% (the usual recommended amount) on a Model S, or 75 minutes to get a full 100% battery.